Skip To Content

 Although uncommon, Candidiasis (fungal yeast infection) and Capillariasis (parasitic worms) may be the culprit to your cat's UTI.

-Cats may be independent creatures, but they still need your love and care, especially when it comes to preventing UTIs.
+Cats may be independent creatures, but they still need your love and care, especially when it comes to cat UTI prevention.
 Here's what you can do to help keep your kitty safe from feline UTIs:

 Increase Water Intake